hwxing2357/reproduce_12311/README.md

-Codes to reproduce the results in submission id 12311
+Codes to reproduce the results and figures in submission id 12311